raspberrypilearning/cd-intermediate-unity-sushi/en/step_4.md

 --- /collapse ---

-Now the `Player` object follows your mouse cursor, but it would be nice to remove the cursor now!
+Now the `Player` object follows your mouse cursor, but it would be nice to remove the cursor.
+Let's do that.

 --- task ---
 Adding this line of code into the `Start` function to get rid of the cursor: